austinthaldorfhuelsbeck/cathy-loerzel/README.md

 ## Custom API Solution

-*(updated 08-19-2021)*
+*(updated 09-02-2021)*

-A custom API solution is under development for keeping track of various data throughout the site.
-The API needs to keep track of (at minimum) blog posts, testimonials for "Redeeming Heartache", email addresses from the subscribe form, and all the information submitted in the contact form.
+A custom API solution for keeping track of various data throughout the site.
+The API keeps track of blog posts, testimonials for "Redeeming Heartache", and upcoming events.

+The API powers the display of the site, as well as the functionality of the admin page.

 ### Blogs